vfula/MLGEO2024_MarsFans/README.md

 1. **Download and Prepare Data**:

-   - Go to the `download_data.ipynb` notebook for instructions on downloading and viewing the training data.
+   - Go to the `Download_Data.ipynb` notebook for instructions on downloading and viewing the training data.
    - There are 3 levels of data available for download, or you can start from the raw data and reproduce our entire analysis.
-   - We recommend creating the following directories for the data: `data_lvl1_raw1`, `data_lvl2_cleaned-clipped`, and `data_lvl3_ai-ready`.

-2. **Visualize the AI Ready Data**:
+2. **Explore the AI Ready Data**:

-   - Ensure you have the level 3 data, either by downloading directly or following our data pipeline.
+   - Ensure you have the AI ready data, either by downloading directly or following our data pipeline.
-   - Run the `visualize_ai-ready_data.ipynb` notebook to view the training images.

-3. **Exploratory Data Analysis and Demonsionality Reduction**

-   - View the `analysis_exploratory-dimreduce.ipynb` notebook to understand the basic structure of the data and see some simple analysis.
+   - Run the `EDA.ipynb` notebook to view the training images and see a simple statistical analysis.

 ## Requirements